-If you try to report no payment is due any other way your record won't be updated and you will receive a reminder to pay.
+If you do not report no payment is due this way your HMRC account won't be updated and you will receive a reminder to pay.

-If you owe money for an earlier period within the same tax year you must pay this before submitting your nil payment declaration.
-If you are unable to pay there is guidance available.
+If you owe money for an earlier period within the same tax year you must pay this before sending your nil payment declaration.
+If you are unable to pay you must contact HMRC.

-Note: If you believe no payments will be due for more than two consecutive future months please call HMRC's Payment Helpline on Tel 0845 366 7816.
+Note: If no payments will be due for more than two consecutive future months please call HMRC's Payment Helpline on Tel 0300 200 3401.